-When you take the time to sit and rest even for a few minutes a day (this is why meditation is so powerful), you are allowing your body on a cellular level to recharge itself.
-Having a simple bath or shower with a few diaphragmatic breaths can be enough to just re-infuse your inner light.
+When you take the time to sit and rest even for a few minutes a day, you are allowing your body's cells to recharge (this is why meditation is so powerful).
+Having a simple bath or shower with a few controlled breaths can be enough to re-infuse your inner light.

 What I do to incorporate rest into my life:

 - Yin exercises, including yoga and tai chi

 - Chai tea and 30 minutes of reading

 - Ayurveda treatment

 - 8 hours of sleep